Center Parcs UK & Ireland Chooses Dayforce to Lead Workforce Transformation

-/EIN News/ -- LONDON, March 29, 2023 (GLOBE NEWSWIRE) -- Ceridian (NYSE: CDAY; TSX: CDAY), a global leader in human capital management (HCM) technology, has announced that Center Parcs UK & Ireland has selected Dayforce to optimise its workforce, drive employee engagement, and strengthen regulatory compliance.
+LONDON, March 29, 2023 (GLOBE NEWSWIRE) -- Ceridian CDAYCDAY, a global leader in human capital management (HCM) technology, has announced that Center Parcs UK & Ireland has selected Dayforce to optimise its workforce, drive employee engagement, and strengthen regulatory compliance.
 Dayforce will help Center Parcs empower and retain its front-line workers through its comprehensive workforce management capabilities, including time and attendance, intelligent scheduling, task management, and people analytics.

 With more than 10,000 employees across six locations in the UK and Ireland, Center Parcs is a global leader in the domestic short break market.
 To support its long-term vision, Center Parcs wanted a HCM partner to help streamline its legacy HR operations, eliminate paper-based processes, and stay ahead of compliance challenges in a fast-changing regulatory landscape.